vsoch/vsoch.github.io/_posts/2018/2018-04-08-interval-scheduling.md

 The format string for the activity, specifically the number of leading zeros should be taken into account, along with the fact that we generate random *interval* times.
-If decimal times were desired, both the format string would need to adjust to be for decimal, and the random selection to use `random.uniform` multipled by some scale.
+If decimal times were desired, both the format string would need to adjust to be for decimal, and the random selection to use `random.uniform` multiplied by some scale.

 _Why did I do it like this?_